 Jump to:Page Content

-Dr. de Jong holds Master degrees in Public Administration and Philosophy and a PhD in Public Policy and Management.
-As a researcher, consultant and trainer to public and non-profit organizations in Europe, Asia, North America and Africa, he developed innovative methods to facilitate citizen centered governance and organizational learning.
-His publications include: The State of Access: Success and Failure of Democracies to Create Equal Opportunities (Brookings Institution Press, 2008, with G. Rizvi), Becoming an Agent of Change: Strategies and Tactics of Social Innovation (Brookings Institution Press, 2012, with S. Cels and F. Nauta), and Dealing with Dysfunction: Innovative Problem Solving in the Public Sector (Brookings Institution Press, forthcoming).
+Dr. de Jong holds a PhD in Public Policy and Management (VU Amsterdam), a Master in Philosophy (Leiden) and a Master in Public Administration (Leiden).
+He has written extensively, including the books The State of Access: Success and Failure of Democracies to Create Equal Opportunities (Brookings 2008, co-edited); Agents of Change: Strategy and Tactics for Social Innovation (Brookings 2012, co-authored); and Dealing with Dysfunction: Innovative Problem Solving in the Public Sector (Brookings, forthcoming).

 For a complete list of faculty citations from 2001 - present, please visit the Harvard Kennedy School Research Report Online.